rhunk/SnapEnhance/README.md

 ## Quick Start
 Requirements:
 - Rooted using Magisk or KernelSU
-- LSPosed is installed and fully functional
+- LSPosed installed and fully functional

 Although using this in an unrooted environment using something like LSPatch should be working fine, it is not recommended to do so, use at your own risk!